FaradayRF/Faraday-Software/.github/ISSUE_TEMPLATE.md

 >Provide a simple four sentence maximum summary

 ## Problem Explanation
-> IProvide a more in-depth explanation of the problem or feature if applicable
+>Provide a more in-depth explanation of the problem or feature if applicable

 ### Environment
 #### Software